-Any person, regardless of nationality, is eligible for the award, with the exception that no member of the CANPS Technical Committee can be considered.
+Any person, regardless of nationality, is eligible for the award.
+This includes members of the CANPS Technical Committee, and nonmembers of the IEEE or NPSS.

 The Computer Applications in Nuclear and Plasma Sciences Award shall consist of $3000USD plus a plaque.